 - Improper watering, sudden change in temperatures, and location changes can trigger flower loss in the Crossandra plant.

-Should you Deadhead Crossandra Flowers?
+Should You Deadhead Crossandra Flowers?

 How to Deadhead Crossandra Flowers?

-Uses of Crossandra Plant Flowers
+Uses of Crossandra Flower

 Crossandra flowers have many benefits other than just being a set of beautiful flowers.